Tripartite (theology): Scriptural basis

 Trichotomists see in Genesis 2:7 the first implications of the constituents of man's nature.
-Delitzsch, commenting on this passage, says, "We cannot consider with sufficient care Gen. 2:7; for this one verse is of such deep significance that interpretation can never exhaust it: it is the foundation of all true anthropology and psychology."
+Franz Delitzsch, commenting on this passage, says, "We cannot consider with sufficient care Gen. 2:7; for this one verse is of such deep significance that interpretation can never exhaust it: it is the foundation of all true anthropology and psychology."
 John Bickford Heard refers to Genesis 2:7 as a revelation of the material cause, the formal or efficient cause, and the final cause of man's threefold nature.
 The material cause—the Lord God formed man from the dust of the ground.
 The formal or efficient cause—God breathed into his nostrils the breath (neshamah) of life.
 The final cause—man became a living soul (nephesh).
 The question is whether Genesis 2:7 refers to two or to three distinct facts and thus whether Genesis 2:7 describes two or three distinct parts of man's constitution.
 Trichotomists believe that God's breath of life, when breathed into man's body of dust, became man's human spirit.
 Proverbs 20:27 uses the same Hebrew word (neshamah) for the spirit of man, indicating that God's breathe of life and man's spirit are closely related.
 George Boardman describes the Divine Pneuma and the human pneuma as "constitutionally akin" while Heard ascribes to them the same nature.
 For Michael Schmaus and most trichotomists, the human spirit is the focal point of the image of God.